anjanpaul/Kafka-docker-compose/readme.md

 ###### If you see the same text in the consumer that you typed into the producer, then your Kafka producer and consumer are working successfully!

 Docker Rockz!!!! 😅**

+**REMEMBER THIS IS ONLY FORM DEV OR TEST ENVIRONMENT!
+NOT RECOMMENDED TO USE IN PRODUCTION**